tcfev/Fordem/README.md

 How can you support?
-There are three ways in which you can support Fordem:
-- You can donate money here: liberapay.com/tcfev, with which we can pay our developers.
+You can donate money here in betterplace with which we can pay our developers.
-- You can donate expertise and come and join us, and help with marketing, design, fundraising, project management experience and/or spreading good energy and love.
+You can donate expertise and come join us, and help with your marketing, design, fundraising, project management experience and/or spreading good energy and love.
-- You can donate your time and opinion and test Fordem as soon as the first version is out and give us your honest and constructive feedback.
+You can donate your time, and test Fordem as soon as the prototype version has been released.
+You give us your honest and constructive feedback.
+Get in touch with us here: fordem@transcf.org

 Check the [`Feature List`](https://github.com/tcfev/forDem/issues/85)
 Want to Join?: [`check here`](https://github.com/tcfev/forDem/issues/61)  & [`this discussion`](https://github.com/tcfev/forDem/discussions/52)